 When it comes to keeping your eyes healthy, it helps to understand how your eyes work.
 The retina is a crucial component of how you’re able to see the world around you.

-At Dakota Eye Institute, our team of eye care experts is well-versed in providing our patients with quality eye care.
+At Dakota Eye Institute, our retina specialist, and team of eye care experts is well-versed in providing our patients with quality eye care.
 Whether treating the retina or looking for an eye exam, we’re here to help!

 What is the Retina?

 The retina is the part of your eye that allows you to see.
 It comprises a thin layer of tissue that occupies over 60% of the back of your eye.

 The retina’s role is to receive light from the eye’s natural lens before converting the light into signals.
 Neural signals are then sent to the brain to interpret the images in front of you.